bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/index.rst

 Docker
 ======

-In this example you learn how you can run the Axon Ivy Engine in a docker compose setup.
+In this example you learn how you can run the |ivy-engine| in a docker compose setup.

 .. toctree::